akshaymalik1995/notes/Programming, Data Structures and Algorithms Using Python/Lecture 1 - Algorithms and programming: simple gcd.md

 - Write down a sequence of tasks
   - "Recipe", or program
 - Programming language describes the steps
   - What is a step?
-Degrees of detail
+  - Degrees of detail to be given for each step
   - "Arrange the chairs" vs "Make 8 rows with 10 chairs in each row"
   - Different level of details are required to be given in different problems